Mrs. Correct and Majority Colorings: Results and proofs

 denote the maximum total weight of monochromatic edges from $v$ to other vertices in $S$ assuming that $Y_i\cap T = Y_{i,T}$.
 For every vertex $v \in S$, let

 Painter plays the move $X_i \cap S$, $\tau^\prime_i$ as Lister in the $S$-game and obtains the response $Y_{i,S}$.
 Painter responds with the set $Y_i = Y_{i,T} \cup Y_{i,S}$ in the real game.

 Since there are no edges from $T$ to $S$, and by the definition of $\tau^\prime_i$ it is easy to see that $Y_i$ satisfies the necessary majority constraints.
 Now, assume to the contrary that Lister wins the game, and let $v$ be a vertex that was presented in the sets with total tolerance at least $\lambda(v)$ and remains uncolored.
 It is easy to see that $v \notin T$ is guaranteed by the fact that $\mathcal{S}_T$ is a winning strategy.
 Thus, $v \in S$, and $\sum_{i:v\in X_i}\tau_i(v) \geq \lambda(v)$.
-So,
+So, using the inequality $\lambda(v)\geq 1$ we obtain

 and

 gives a contradiction with $\mathcal{S}_S$ being a winning strategy. \end{proof}

 \autoref{lem:ranks} allows us to extend the result from \autoref{lem:scc} to all directed graphs, not necessarily strongly connected. \thmdirected